adrianmontes23/MySingingMonstersAutoBot/README.md

 # MySingingMonstersAutoBot
 Getting tired of collecting your gold and shards from your monsters, run this bot to collect your gold while your AFK.

+## Version
+### -0.2.0
+Changed the collect food function to collect more efficeintly.

 ## TODO
 - [ ] Make islands Avoidable.
 - [ ] Figure out minimum version of python needed to run.